HewlettPackard/Docker-SimpliVity/ops/README.md

 - End-to-end security model with secrets management, image signing and image security scanning.

-More information about Docker Enterprise Edition can be found here: [https://www.docker.com/enterprise-edition](https://www.docker.com/enterprise-edition)
+More information about Docker Enterprise Edition can be found at: [https://www.docker.com/enterprise-edition](https://www.docker.com/enterprise-edition)

-## About Simplivity
+## About HPE Simplivity

-Simplivity is an enterprise-grade hyper-converged platform uniting best-in-class data services with the world's best-selling server.
+HPE Simplivity is an enterprise-grade hyper-converged platform uniting best-in-class data services with the world's best-selling server.

 Rapid proliferation of applications and the increasing cost of maintaining legacy infrastructure causes significant IT challenges for many organizations.
 With HPE SimpliVity, you can streamline and enable IT operations at a fraction of the cost of traditional and public cloud solutions by combining your IT infrastructure and advanced data services into a single, integrated solution.
 HPE SimpliVity is a powerful, simple, and efficient hyperconverged platform that joins best-in-class data services with the world’s best-selling server and offers the industry’s most complete guarantee.

-More information about Simplivity can be found here: [https://www.hpe.com/us/en/integrated-systems/simplivity.html](https://www.hpe.com/us/en/integrated-systems/simplivity.html)
+More information about HPE Simplivity can be found at: [https://www.hpe.com/us/en/integrated-systems/simplivity.html](https://www.hpe.com/us/en/integrated-systems/simplivity.html)

 **Target Audience:** This document is primarily aimed at technical individuals working in the Operations side of the pipeline, such as system administrators and infrastructure engineers, but anybody with an interest in automating the provisioning of virtual servers and containers may find this document useful.

-**Assumptions:** The present document assumes a minimum understanding in concepts such as virtualization and containerization and also some knowledge around Linux and VMware technologies.
+**Assumptions:** The present document assumes a minimum understanding in concepts such as virtualization and containerization and also some knowledge around Linux® and VMware® technologies.

 ## Required Versions